 Slavery or Slaughter

-While you’re poking about in these forests, you may come across a random encounter that’s significant enough to be worth mentioning and even if you don’t encounter it yet, you will almost certainly have to deal with it after crossing the Thorn River.
+While you’re poking about in the Northern Narlmarches (presumably on your way to or back from the Abandoned Hut) you may come across a random encounter that’s significant enough to be worth mentioning… and even if you don’t encounter it yet, you will almost certainly have to deal with it after crossing the Thorn River.

 You’ll be confronted by a Technic League Mage, led by another mage named Kalannah, who will suggest that one of you volunteer to replace their now-deceased slave.
 Resistance will be made with a quick death, or so they claim.
 Their boasts are somewhat beyond their abilities, but they’re still a tough fight.
-If you wish to defend the freedom of your allies, simply pick the appropriate [Lawful Good] moral choice, otherwise you have some choices.
+If you wish to defend the freedom of your allies, simply pick the appropriate [Lawful Good] or [Chaotic Neutral] moral choices.

 If you contemplate subjugating one of your companions for fear of the enemy’s strength, you’ll eventually be given a variety of new options: pick the [Neutral Good] option and volunteer yourself, or volunteer a comrade, all of which are [Neutral Evil] choices - yes, even though Amiri all but volunteered.

 The best course of action here, arguably, is to attack immediately.
 You can’t volunteer as a slave (that damn snout of yours, you know), and forfeiting a companion might suit your morality, but it certainly is counter-productive to your goal of defeating the Stag Lord.
 Plus, if you want that companion back you’ll end up having to find where the Technic League goes, and defeat them in force while you yourself are handicapped.
 Whatever you choose, this starts the quest A Warm Welcome From the League.